-Miranda Kaiser is co-president of the Refugee Center Online, a nonprofit that helps refugees and displaced persons successfully reintegrate in the United States.
+Miranda Kaiser is co-president of the Refugee Center Online, a nonprofit that helps refugees and displaced persons successfully reintegrate in the United States and Italy.
 Interested in international issues of human rights as well as having her children grow up as global citizens, she and her family split their time between Florence, Italy and Bozeman, Montana.
 She has served as deputy counsel of the Independent Inquiry Committee into the United Nations Oil-for-Food Program and as judicial law clerk for Judge Kimba M. Wood of the U. S. District Court, Southern District of New York.
 Her education includes a B.A. magna cum laude in June 1994 from Brown University, a master’s degree in forestry studies from Yale in 1998, and a J.D. from Yale Law School in 2001.
 She has been admitted to the bar in New York and Montana.